 Banana Milk (vegan, dairy-free)

 Banana milk is a delicious nut-free, dairy-free milk alternative.
 With only two-ingredients it’s quick and easy to whip up at home.
+All you need is bananas, water and a blender.

 When it comes to non-dairy milks there are lots of options available.
 But most, including the ever-popular almond milk, are made from nuts.